robert52/express-api-starter/README.md

 # express API starter

-A simple API server setup.
+A simple Node.js API server setup.
+Built with Express, MongoDB (mongoose) and Passport for authentication.

 ## Usage